selimsengil/cloud/README.md

 What it does:
 - Builds and runs the stack with Docker Compose
 - Runs `scripts/smoke_test.sh`
+- Spins up a temporary kind cluster and deploys `k8s/` manifests
 - Builds and pushes images to GHCR on `main`
-- Deploys to Kubernetes if secrets are set
+- Deploys to an external Kubernetes cluster if secrets are set

 Required GitHub secrets for Kubernetes deploy:
 - `KUBECONFIG_B64` (base64-encoded kubeconfig)